|Page 1 of

 magazine in a public bus where it would be seen by

-other people".
 The magazine Wang

 was referring to is Nanren Zhuang, whose